mjcollins10/ContinuedFractions/README.md

 # ContinuedFractions
 A Haskell implementation of Gosper's algorithm for arithmetic on continued fractions.
-All computations and comparisons are done on the CF representation; conversion to float only happens if we explicitly convert a result.
-See cfAlgorithm.tex for more details.
+All computations and comparisons are done on the CF representation with integer arithmetic; conversion to float only happens if we explicitly convert a result.
+See cfAlgorithm.tex for (many) more details.

 Sample usage:

 	user@Users-MacBook-Pro ContinuedFractions % ghci
 	GHCi, version 8.10.7: https://www.haskell.org/ghc/  :? for help
 	Prelude> :load gosper.hs
 	[1 of 1] Compiling Main             ( gosper.hs, interpreted )
 	Ok, one module loaded.
-	*Main> sqrt2 = MakeCF (1:(cycle [2]))  -- CF is a wrapper for [Integer]
+	*Main> sqrt2 = makeCF (1:(cycle [2])) -- create CF from list of integer terms
+	*Main> sqrt2
+	cf[1,2,2,2,2,2,2,2,2,2,2,2,2,2]
+	*Main>:type sqrt2
+	sqrt2 :: CF
+	*Main>

+By default, we display enough terms of a CF to get accuracy within 2^(-32); Haskell's lazy evaluation and infinite data structures enable us to attain arbitrary accuracy.
+We prepend "cf" to make it obvious that the value being shown is not of type [Integer].
+CF is an instance of Num, Fractional, Ord, and Eq:

-	*Main> piCF  = floatToCF pi            -- create CF from Numeric *Main> piCF                            -- show 8 terms by default [3,7,15,1,292,1,1,1]
+	*Main> pie = floatToCF pi -- create CF from Numeric type *Main> pie
-	*Main> showNterms 15 piCF              -- view more terms [3,7,15,1,292,1,1,1,2,1,3,1,14,3,3]
-	*Main> take 15 (getCF piCF)            -- getCF unwraps list [3,7,15,1,292,1,1,1,2,1,3,1,14,3,3]
-	*Main> fromCF piCF                -- convert to Float with default accuracy 3.141592653589793
-	*Main> evalCF 3 piCF              -- evaluate to given number of terms 3.141509433962264
+	cf[3,7,15,1,292,1,1]
-	*Main> sqrt2 + 3*piCF             -- arithmetic operators
+	*Main> (pie + sqrt2)/3
-	[10,1,5,4,1,2,1,7]
+	cf[1,1,1,12,1,15,2,29,3]
-	*Main> sqrt2 < piCF               -- comparison operators
+	*Main> pie < sqrt2
-	True
-	*Main> asRational 2 piCF          -- rational approx from first n terms 22 % 7
-	*Main> asRational 3 piCF
-	333 % 106
-	*Main> 333/106                    -- equal to evalCF 3 piCF
-	3.141509433962264

-Infinite loops are an inherent problem when computing with CFs; for instance we need infinitely many terms to know that sqrt2/sqrt2 == 1, since a finite number of terms is never enough to tell us that the numerator and denominator are equal!
-In fact in this case we need to read infinitely many terms of input just to get the first term of output, since finitely many terms are not enough to tell us if the numerator is larger or smaller than the denominator.
-Currently we deal with this problem in the crudest possible way, by just terminating computations that go on for a large number of iterations and taking the closest approximation.
-This is hardly satisfactory, although it gives correct answers in many cases -- i.e. when the correct answer is a rational number with reasonaby small denominator:

-	*Main> piCF/piCF
-	[1]
+	False
-	*Main> sqrt2*sqrt2
+	*Main> sqrt2 * sqrt2
-	[2]
-	*Main> phi = MakeCF (cycle [1])    -- the golden ratio *Main> phi^2 == 1 + phi
-	True
-	*Main> phi^2 - 1 - phi
-	[0]

-In a future version we will deal with this correctly, by letting the user specify a threshold for how close two numbers must be to be considered equal, and taking all computations to that much accuracy.
+	cf[2]